mayank1101/mayank1101.github.io/README.md

 ## About Me

 I'm **Mayank Sharma**, a Data & Analytics leader transitioning into Product Management.
-With 4+ years shipping products and analytics platforms that serve thousands of users, I'm making an intentional move into product leadership.
-My background in data and analytics is my competitive advantage — I design metrics that matter, make decisions grounded in evidence, and speak credibly with data science and engineering teams.
+With 5+ years shipping products and analytics platforms that serve thousands of users, I'm making an intentional move into product leadership.
+My background in data and analytics helps me understand how to build products and systems that matter.
+I design metrics that matter, make decisions grounded in evidence, and speak credibly with data science and engineering teams.
 This rare combination of technical credibility and product thinking is what I bring to PM roles.

 ### Highlights
-- **Education**: M.Tech in Data Science from IIT Jammu (CGPA: 8.70/10)
+- **Education**: M.Tech in Data Science from IIT Jammu
 - **Research**: Co-author of AAAI 2024 (OpenMedLM, NEJM AI)
 - **Product Scale**: Built products serving 10,000+ daily users
 - **Impact**: LamiOps (analytics platform), LamiTracker (regulatory intelligence across 200+ sources, 18+ countries)